cmantill/econt_sw/econt_sw/hexactrl_setup.md

      Replace it with the device name of yours.
 The of parameter (output file) specifies the file name to write to.
 I chose `sd_card_copy.img` in my home directory.
      You can also use `bs` that sets both input and output block size to n bytes

      You will not see any output from the command until after the cloning is complete, and that might take a while, depending on the size of your SD card.
-Once it is complete, you will see an output like the following.`
+Once it is complete, you will see an output like the following:
+     ```
+     30727+1 records in
+     30727+1 records out
+     32220119040 bytes transferred in 5043.025013 secs (6389046 bytes/sec)
+     ```

      You can now remove the SD card.
 Enter the new one and do:
      ```